 - Click the Next Step button to save and move on to Step 8.

 Templates are tools that can be used as data entry shortcuts to help you create schedules more quickly.
-Your account has been loaded with SchoolDude Starter Templates that can help you quickly create your schedules. *Note: To be able to view the template library, you must use Internet Explorer as your web browser.
+Your account has been loaded with SchoolDude Starter Templates that can help you quickly create your schedules. *Note: You must use either the Internet Explorer web browser or an Internet Explorer extension, if working in a different web browser, in order to view the PM Template Library.
 Click on the red book to see if there is a template that you can use for your schedule.
 Keep clicking on the books in the tree to get down to the task list of the template.

 If you see a template you would like to use for your schedule, click the Copy Selected Template button.
 You will notice that information, such as the list of tasks, will automatically fill in the appropriate schedule steps.
 You can go into those steps (marked with a red checkmark) and make additions or modifications to the information added from the template.